yupgup/jonitrythall.com/_posts/2023-09-23-initial-exploration-chatgpt-adhd.markdown

 ![AI related roughly drawn icons](/content/2023/09/ai-icons.png)

 I’ve lost count of how often I’ve heard, “Wow, I guess everyone has ADHD now 🙄”.
 The implication here is, of course, that it’s not real or that there is overdiagnosis happening–I have to point out [this Reddit post](https://www.reddit.com/r/adhdmeme/comments/16ng3ax/them_if_ur_not_diagnosed_by_a_doctor_ur_lazy_also/?share_id=MlyAOaSfLQ_U3kOLyb-6z&utm_content=1&utm_medium=ios_app&utm_name=ioscss&utm_source=share&utm_term=1) as a VERY unfortunately example.
-It’s shortsighted not to consider how much better diagnostic tools have gotten, the fact that we now realize girls and women can have ADHD over just boys.
+It’s shortsighted not to consider how much better diagnostic tools have gotten, and the fact that we now realize girls and women can have ADHD over just boys.
 What can we do to help these students through school and into adulthood?
 What are the gaps in the current system?
 If these numbers are unprecedented, the solution must be as well–our strategies must be as unique and modern as possible.

 I believe the role of an AI tool like ChatGPT here could be a powerful and invaluable one, and it’s motivated me to document my research and thoughts behind it.
 I’m focusing on ADHD since I have the most personal experience with it, but I believe there are positive implications for many other neurodevelopmental disorders as well–which can be comorbidities.
 Additionally, I’m focusing on ChatGPT over other AI technologies–there’s a lot out there.